-The CDC uses a team approach that recognizes the role of the child, family/guardian, all staff members, and the Operations Manager in creating an atmosphere of respect and safety for all.
+The CDC uses a team approach that recognizes the role of the child, family/guardian, all staff members in creating an atmosphere of respect and safety for all.

 Management and staff reinforce good behaviour in children by recognition and acknowledgement.